nargizaboronchieva/Employee-Tracker/README.md

 ### Prerequisites and Deployment

 * Installation of Web Browser to view webpage
-* Visual Studio Code to analize the code for the website
+* Visual Studio Code to analze the code for the website
 * Node.js
 * MySQL
 * Installation of Node Package Modules: fs, nodemon